nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The application does this by calling :c:func:`fcc_developer_flow` right after the Factory Configurator Client (FCC) is initialized (:c:func:`fcc_init`).
 For more information about these functions, see the `Pelion's factory_configurator_client.h`_ file reference page.

-Using a valid certificate allows the device to successfully register (connect) to the Pelion Device Management Portal.
+Using a valid certificate allows the device to successfully register (connect) to Pelion Device Management Portal.
 At this stage, the device is assigned a new device identity.

 .. note::